xerminator/TheOtherUsDev/README.md

 - **Hide Player Names:** Hides the names of all players that have role which is unknown to you.
 Team Lovers/Impostors/Jackal still see the names of their teammates.
 Impostors can also see the name of the Spy and everyone can still see the age of the mini.
 - **Allow Parallel MedBay Scans:** Allows players to perform their MedBay scans at the same time.
 - **Shield Last Game First Kill** The first killed player of the previous round will be shielded for all players visible until the first meeting.
+- **Impostor Can Kill Players In the Vent:** Impostors can kill players in vents.
+- **Impostors Can See The Roles Of Their Team:** Impostors can see each others roles.
+- **Camouflage Comms:** Comms Sabotage camouflages players until fixed.
+- **Tasks Are Transparent:** All tasks are transparent
+- **Restrict Map Information:** Restricts Admin Table use, Vital use, and Camera use (per round or per game)
+- **Show Button Target:** Button's show the name of the player you are targeting.
+- **Block Game End if Power Crew is Alive:** Game won't end if Power Crew is alive with a killing role (includes Sheriff, Veteran, Mayor, Swapper, Vigilante)
+- **Random Spawn Location:** Players will spawn in random locations at the start of the game and after meetings.
+- **Allow Guessing Some Modifiers:** Some modifiers can be guessed (includes Bait, Tiebreaker, Bloody, Fanatic, Torch, Sleuth, Watcher, Tunneler, Multitasker, Lover, Vip)
-- **Play On A Random Map** If enabled it allows you to set a rotation of all current maps, except ehT dlekS
+- **Play On A Random Map** If enabled it allows you to set percentages for each current map, except ehT dlekS.
+- **Enable Better Polus:** Adjust Vents, Move Vitals To Labs, Swap Reboot And Chart Course, and Move Cold Temp To Death Valley
+- **Reset Spawn Cooldown:** Resets cooldown on spawn
+- **Debug Mode:** Allows Host to spawn dummies, end game, and end meetings
-- **Ghosts Can See Roles**
+- **Ghosts Can See Roles.**
-- **Ghosts Can See Votes**
+- **Ghosts Can See Votes.**
-- **Ghosts Can Additionally See Modifier**
+- **Ghosts Can Additionally See Modifier.**
-- **Ghosts Can See The Number Of Remaining Tasks**
+- **Ghosts Can See The Number Of Remaining Tasks.**
-- **The map is accessable during a meeting and will show your last location when a body gets reported/meeting gets called**
+- **The map is accessable during a meeting and will show your last location when a body gets reported/meeting gets called.**
-- **When you're a ghost and done with tasks, you'll get a zoom out/overview function**
+- **When you're a ghost and done with tasks, you'll get a zoom out/overview function.**
 - **Task Counts:** You are now able to select more tasks.
-- **Role Summary:** When a game ends there will be a list of all players and their roles and their task progress
+- **Role Summary:** When a game ends there will be a list of all players, their roles, their task progression and how many player a killer killed.
-- **Darker/Lighter:** Displays color type of each player in meetings
+- **Darker/Lighter:** Displays color type of each player in meetings.

 ### Task Count Limits per map
 You can configure: